felamos/weirdhta/README.md

 # weirdhta
-A Python-based basic tool for creating undetectable hta file.
+A Python-based basic tool for creating hta file with Evading AV.

 ```